Nova722/ETL-Project/README.md

 Workflow was as follows:

 Upload excel sheets in SQL Lite Database
-Transform data using SQL Alchemy in Python (merging tables, etc.)
-Exporting the transformed data to Python for further analysis (performing equations on the data, adding columns etc.)
+Transform data using SQL Alchemy in Python (performing queries and joins) Using the transformed data to Python for further analysis (performing equations on the data in pandas, adding columns etc.)
-Uploading our analysis directly from Python into SQL database
+Uploading our analysis directly from Python into our SQLite database We also exported our transformed tables into MySQL in case the uder prefers using MySQL